ryanwitteck/Animator/resources/README.md

 Frames are represented by the IFrame interface and implemented in the Frame class.
 Frames are the main building blocks of our visual view implementation.

+There have been no changes to our implementation of the IFrame interface or the Frame class.

 #### Animations
 Animations are our model of an animated video itself.
-They are defined as a collection frames and a collection of commands.
-Animations are represented by our IAnimation interface and implemented by the AAnimation (is an abstract class) and SimpleAnimation classes.
+They are defined as a sequence of frames and a sequence of commands.
+Animations are represented by our IAnimation interface and implemented by the AAnimation (an abstract class) and SimpleAnimation classes.
 An animation allows the user to access the information necessary to visualize the animation itself either as a video or as a sequence of commands.

+Since part one of this assignment, we have renamed our implementation of IAnimation to SimpleAnimation and removed multiple redundant methods that offered different ways of getting the frames that model this animation.
+We have also added new methods to add and remove commands from our animation; add and remove objects from our animation; set and get the window dimensions of our animation; get the commands in this animation; and compile and recompile this animation.
+These new methods have made our model more flexible and give it a greater ability to provide our views with the information they need.

 ### View

 In this project, the view is takes on the controller's role of timing and provides the user with some visualization of some animation represented by our model.
 A visualization of an animation is represented by the interface AnimationView.
-To get receive the visualization, the renderAnimation method must be called by the user.
+To receive a visualization of an animation, the renderAnimation method must be called by the user.
 We have implemented three types of views: text, visual, and SVG.

 #### Text
 Our text view of an animation produces a readable text visualization of an animation.
 We have